Desbeers/Chord-Provider/README.md

 The chord diagrams are made with [Swifty Guitar Chords](https://github.com/BeauNouvelle/SwiftyGuitarChords).
-The editor is [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor)
+The editor is [HighlightedTextEditor](https://github.com/kyle-n/HighlightedTextEditor) The onboarding for iPadOS is thanks to [DocumentKit](https://github.com/danielsaidi/DocumentKit)

 I use my [SwiftlyChordUtilities](https://github.com/Desbeers/SwiftlyChordUtilities) package for chord handling.

-For the macOS target, I use my [SwiftlyFolderUtilities](https://github.com/Desbeers/SwiftlyFolderUtilities) package to handle folder selection and monitoring.
+I use my [SwiftlyFolderUtilities](https://github.com/Desbeers/SwiftlyFolderUtilities) package to handle folder selection and monitoring.

 ## How to compile